backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Terraform Cloud.md

     }
   }
 }

+# we can also specify the backend block instead of the cloud block
+terraform {
+  backend "remote" {
+    organization = "organization-name"

+    workspaces {
+      name = "learn-tfc-aws"
+    }
+  }
+}
 ```

 - Login to terraform cloud using `terraform login`.
 	- If login is successful, Terraform will store the token in plain text in the following file for use by subsequent commands: `/Users/<USER>/.terraform.d/credentials.tfrc.json`
 	- API and CLI access are managed with API tokens, which can be generated in the Terraform Cloud UI.
 - Run `terraform init` to *re-initialize your configuration and migrate your state file to Terraform Cloud*.
+	- *After we initialize, Terraform creates a `.terraform/` directory locally*.
+		- This directory contains the most recent backend configuration, including any authentication parameters we provided to the Terraform CLI.
+We should not check this directory into Git, as it may contain sensitive credentials for our remote backend.
 	- Once the state file has been migrated *remove the local state file*.
 -  Terraform cloud *workspaces specified in the configuration file will be automatically created if not present*.
 - **Every Terraform Cloud workspace belongs to a project**, which is a *group of workspaces*.